bmndc/nokia-leo/README.md

 6. If you're installing the driver for the first time, an "USB Device Not Recognised" pop-up may appear.
 Exit EDL mode by removing and re-inserting the battery, then turn on the phone in EDL mode again.

-*If the driver installation takes too much time and the tool aborted it, exit Zadig, exit and re-enter EDL mode, then try to install again.*
+*If the driver installation takes too much time and the tool aborted it, exit Zadig, exit and re-enter EDL mode on the phone, then try to install again.*

 ### Part 2: Obtaining the boot partition

+> Beware: this version of the EDL tools only accepts one command each session, after which you'll have to disconnect the phone and restart the phone in EDL mode.
+If you try to throw a second command, it'll result in a `bytearray index out of range` error.

 1. Turn on the phone in EDL mode.

 2. Open the EDL tools folder in a command-line window.
 Flash the Gerda Recovery image to the recovery partition by typing this command:
 ```
-python edl.py w recovery recovery-8110.img --loader=8k.mbn
+python3 edl.py w recovery recovery-8110.img --loader=8k.mbn
 ```
-*If the progress bar stops at 99% and you get this error `'usb.core.USBError: [Errno None] b'libusb0-dll:err [_usb_reap_async] timeout error\n'`, don't panic!
+*If the progress bar stops at 99% and you get this error `'usb.core.USBError: [Errno None] b'libusb0-dll:err [_usb_reap_async] timeout error\n'` or `usb.core.USBError: [Errno 60] Command timed out`, don't panic!
 This is because the phone doesn't send any indicator information back to the EDL tool when in fact the image has been successfully written.
 Don't mind the error and proceed with the next step.*

 3. When finished, disconnect the phone from your computer and exit EDL mode by removing and re-inserting the battery.